 - The best menstrual period product is the one you feel most comfortable using.

 There are two basic types of period products: external protection and internal protection.
 External protection such as pads and panty liners attach to the crotch of underpants to absorb your menstrual flow after it leaves the body, while internal protection such as tampons are inserted into the vagina to catch or absorb menstrual flow before it leaves your body.
 Some people prefer internal protection because t can’t feel it and it is easier to use when playing sports.
 Tampons are the most common type of internal protection, but there are other choices available, too.

 Both internal and external period products that are approved by the FDA federal food and drug administration are considered safe.
 There is a risk of Toxic Shock Syndrome with tampons, but the risk is very low .
-You should read the directions on the package and change your tampon frequently (every few hours or more often if needed) and use intermittently, for example, tampons in the daytime and pads at night.
+You should read the directions on the tampon package and change your tampon frequently (every few hours or more often if needed) and use intermittently, for example, tampons in the daytime and pads at night.
 Make your decision about which type of period product to use based on whatever you feel most comfortable using!
 Talk about the different types of period products with an adult you trust.
 This will help you make your decision about which kind you will want to use.

 Can I swim and do normal activities when I have my period?

 Yes.
 People used to think that you shouldn’t swim, play sports, or do other normal activities when you had your period.
 Now people know that this is not true.
 If you have the right type of menstrual protection, you can do anything!
 In fact, swimming and playing sports may make you feel better.
 Other girls prefer to be less active when they have a heavy flow or cramps.
 You will probably be most comfortable if you use a tampon rather than a pad when you swim or play sports.